 - Olive Oil - Adding olive oil will add a little flavor to the pasta and help hydrate the dough a little, but you can skip it if you want.

-If you have a stand mixer the process is extremely easy, especially is you have the pasta roller attachment.
-You just add the flour , salt, and olive oil to the mixer fitted with the dough hook.
+- Add the flour, salt, and olive oil to the mixer fitted with the dough hook.
 Then add the eggs and mix on low until a rough, shaggy dough forms.
-Then increase to medium speed, it should form a ball.
+Increase to medium speed and mix until it forms a ball.
+If the dough is too sticky, add a tablespoon of flour and let it mix in for 1 minute.
+Repeat if needed.

-Let the dough knead for about 5 minutes then remove to a lightly floured surface and knead by hand for another minute or two.
-Then wrap tightly with plastic wrap and let the dough rest for around 30 minutes at room temperature.
+- Let the dough knead for about 5 minutes then remove to a lightly floured surface and knead by hand for another minute or two.

-If you don't have a stand mixer fear not, it's easy to make by hand as well and you'll get a good workout kneading the dough by hand.
-Just put your flour in a mound on a smooth surface such as a marble counter top or large wooden cutting board.
+If you don't have a stand mixer fear not, it's easy to make by hand as well, and you'll get a good workout kneading the dough by hand.

-Using a fork, make a large well in the center, about 3-4 inches wide.
+- Using a fork, make a large well in the center, about 3-4 inches wide.
 Add your salt and oil, then your eggs to the well.
-With your fork begin stirring the mixture gradually incorporating some of the flour until it's combined and forms a rough dough.
+With your fork, begin stirring the mixture gradually incorporating some of the flour until it's combined and forms a rough dough.
 You may need to use a bench scraper towards the end to work in the last bit of the flour

-At this point you can flour your hands and form the dough into a ball.
+- At this point, you can flour your hands and form the dough into a ball.
 Then knead the dough by hand for 7-8 minutes.
-Wrap the dough with plastic wrap and let it rest for around 30 minutes.

 If you don't plan to use your dough right away you can refrigerate the dough for up to a day.
 Just let it come up to room temperature before you roll it out.
 You can also freeze the dough for 2-3 weeks.

-How to roll out the dough
+How to Roll Out the Dough

-Set your pasta machine to it's thickest setting and pass the dough through 2-3 times.
-Next you'll laminate the dough.
+- Next, you'll laminate the dough which basically means to fold it over into layers.
 This helps the gluten formation and gives a chewier texture to the finished pasta.
-Lay the pasta out and fold the rounded, elongated ends over onto the sheet, then fold the sheet in half. you should have a fairly rectangular shaped piece now.
+Lay the pasta out lenghtwise so that the uneven ends are going from left to right.
+At one end, fold around one-third of the dough over towards the center.
+Then fold the other end over that piece.
+You should have a fairly rectangular piece now.
 Feed this through the machine another two or three times.

 Repeat this process with the other 3 pieces of your dough.
 You'll want to cut the sheets into noodle length pieces, around 12 inches.
 Lightly dust the rolled sheets and cover them until you're ready to cut them.
-It sounds like a lot of work, but it goes quickly and it's kind of fun.
-It's like rolling out play-doh as a kid!

 Pasta machines typically have a roller attachment for cutting as well.
-On mine it has a section for fettuccini and another for spaghetti.
+On my machine there is a section for fettuccini and another for spaghetti.
 The attachment hooks onto the base of the machine and the hand crank is inserted into the cutting attachment.
-You then feed the sheet of pasta through to cut it.
-After you've cut the pasta toss the noodles with flour to coat then shake off any excess.
-The noodles should appear dusty so they don't stick together.
-Then fold them or twist into little nests and set them on a parchment lined baking sheet.

-If you want to save the cut pasta for later, you can allow the noodles to dry for around 30 minutes then refrigerate in an airtight container.
+If you want to save the cut pasta for later, you can allow the noodles to dry for around 30 minutes, then refrigerate in an airtight container.
 They will keep for 1 to 2 days.
-They may discolor a little but it will not effect the taste.
+They may discolor a little, but it will not effect the taste.
 You can also allow it to completely dry and it will keep for up to two weeks.

 For longer storage the freezer is best.
 To freeze place the entire baking sheet with your arranged noodle folds or nests in the freezer and allow them to completely freeze.
 Place them in an airtight container or freezer bag and store for up to two months.